Pravali07/pravali07/README.md

 Hello there 👋

-I am Pravallika Pulivendula, a Computer Science grad at JNTUA College of Engineering, Pulivendula.
-I am very passionate about programming.
-I've been coding from the past two years in Python on various platforms like CodeChef, Hackerrank, GeeksforGeeks.
+I am Pravallika Pulivendula.
+I have over 3 years of experience in building websites and web applications using Java, JavaScript, HTML, CSS, ReactJS, and PHP.

-Apart from programming, I developed some Web Applications using HTML, CSS, Flask, SQLite.
-And also built basic Machine Learning models.
+Right now, I’m working as a software developer at Everest Engineering.
+I enjoy writing code, solving problems, and learning new things every day.

 📫 How to reach me: pravallikap2016@gmail.com